SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

-It not only increases the authority of the page being linked but also increases the chances of ranking it higher.
+It increases the authority of the page being linked and increases the chances of ranking it higher.
 Even internal link exchanges are good provided one is linking to relevant content only.

 I always share as many internal links as possible to my other relevant articles.
-Primarily because I think it will help my readers but in the back also want to make sure my articles rank well in Google as well.
+Primarily because I think it will help my readers but also want to make sure my articles rank well in Google.

-Site speed is another critical factor in search ranking after bounce rate.
+Site speed is another critical factor in search ranking after the bounce rate.

 An ideal site load time should be under 3 seconds.
 However, the load time of 1 or 2 seconds is excellent.